 With a credit card, you decide how much to pay off each month.

 You can choose to repay:

-The minimum payment amount
+The minimum payment amount set by your provider

 The full statement balance